fbpx

 If your client is interested in permanent life insurance but whole life is too expensive, universal life insurance may be a solution.

-With this type of policy, your client has permanent coverage with premiums that are less expensive than a comparable whole life policy.
+With this type of policy, your client has permanent coverage at lower premiums than a comparable whole life policy.

-There are two main types of Universal Life Insurance at The Brokerage: Guaranteed Universal Life (GUL) and Indexed Universal Life (IUL).
+At The Brokerage, there are two main types of Universal Life Insurance: Guaranteed Universal Life (GUL) and Indexed Universal Life (IUL).

 Final Expense